PEF for potato treatment

 Product examples: French fries (see picture above of surface of French fry), frozen potato products, chilled potato products, potato crisps, mashed potatoes, starches

 Aim PEF treatment: Cell disintegration, structure modification, reduction of turgor pressure (osmotic pressure).
-The picture in the header shows the surface of a French fry, untreated and PEF treated.
-The picture is made with Atomic Force Microscopy.
 After PEF treatment of the potato: a better cutting quality, higher cutting yields, smoother surfaces, less oil absorption, no feathering and less breakage.

 PEF systems instead of preheaters

 In potato processing, for example in French fry production, PEF systems are an excellent alternative for traditional preheaters.
 PEF technology not only results in superior cut quality and a reduction of French fry breakage and shattering, but also improves drying efficiency.
 The pulsed electric field causes tiny pores in the potato cell walls, also known as cell permeabilization, which facilitates cutting, blanching, drying and frying processes.

 Potatoes are considered excellent conductors because they are uniformly solid, contain about 80 percent water and are rich in potassium.
 By permeabilizing cell membranes PEF enables tissue softening and enhanced mass transport, resulting in improved cutting of potatoes, higher product quality and increased process capacity.
 Osmotic pressure or turgor pressure in the cells (turgidity) has been reduced by permeabilizing the cell membranes.
 Potatoes become more homogeneous with pulsed electric field processing, evening the structure and resulting in the reduction of seasonal variation.